 Best Practices: Under Delivery

-The Quantcast Platform is built to drive campaign performance with minimal need to make manual optimizations.
-This guide will provide some best practices to optimize campaigns and achieve full-budget delivery.
+The Quantcast Platform is built to drive campaign performance with minimal manual optimization.
+This guide provides best practices to optimize campaigns and achieve full budget delivery.

 Monitoring Delivery / Signs of Under Delivery

-When viewing the Campaigns table in the Quantcast Platform, the Delivery column will show you under delivery alerts for active Campaigns and Ad Sets.
+When viewing the Campaigns table in the Quantcast Platform, the Delivery column shows delivery alerts for active Campaigns and Ad Sets.

-Under Delivery is when an ad set is unable to consistently hit the set daily spend goals.
-For example, if a daily budget for an ad set is $1,000 per day but for 3-5 days only $800 is being delivered -- this would be a sign of Under Delivery.
+Under Delivery occurs when an ad set is unable to consistently meet its daily spend goals.
+For example, if a daily budget for an ad set is $1,000 per day, but for 3-5 days only $800 is being delivered -- this would be a sign of under delivery.
 This article looks at how we monitor delivery in the campaigns section of the Quantcast Platform.

 First, determine if your ad set or campaign is under-delivering:

-2. In the Performance tab, choose the metrics Budger Planned and Budget Delivered to confirm that we are consistently hitting your spending goal.
+1. In the Performance tab, choose the metrics Budget Planned and Budget Delivered to confirm that we are consistently hitting your spending goal.

-3. Check Key Events to see if there have been any changes that would affect spend, such as budget, pacing schedule, creative, dates.
+2. Check Key Events to see if there have been any changes that would affect spend, such as budget, pacing schedule, creative, or dates.

 Checklist For Understanding Your Ad Set and Best Practices

-Now that you have determined that your ad set consistently underdelivers, follow the checklist to determine what adjustments you can make to improve delivery.
+Now that you have confirmed your ad set consistently underdelivers, follow the checklist to identify adjustments you can make to improve delivery.

 Targeting

-Are there any recent adjustments that have been made to targeting?
-Does it align with the timeline when you started to notice under delivery?
+Are there any recent adjustments to targeting?
+Does it align with the timeline when you started noticing under delivery?
 We often see changes being made to ad sets that affect delivery, especially changes to Location; choosing more granular locations will give you higher precision and, accordingly, less reach for that ad set.
 Broadening your Locations will have the opposite effect - greater reach and lower precision.

-• Lookalike Event Groups: Make sure that the conversion event group is included.
+• Lookalike Event Groups: Ensure the conversion event group is included.

-• Retargeting Event Groups: We recommend retargeting for "All Site Events" rather than limiting our system to model from one or two specific pages.
+• Retargeting Event Groups: We recommend retargeting for "All Site Events" rather than limiting our system to model based on one or two specific pages.

 • Location (Geo-Targeting): Geo-targeting always limits the cookies we can reach, especially if your selection is limited to specific zip codes.
 Expand the targeting criteria to a broader level to give our model the best opportunity to deliver.

-• Demographics: Demographics are a goal constraint which is looser than a filter constraint.
+• Demographics: Demographics are a goal constraint that is looser than a filter constraint.
 Goals allow us to focus on delivering to the audience as specified and— consider other valuable opportunities as they arise, helping us keep our priorities on the overall outcomes you specified for your campaigns while ensuring we deliver against your full budget.
-With demographics, we’ll go after opportunities that match the demographics specified on your ad set but will also consider valuable opportunities that are not a strict match for all the demographics entered.
+With demographics, we’ll go after opportunities that match the demographics specified in your ad set, but we will also consider valuable opportunities that don't exactly match all the demographics entered.
 This approach favors reach over precision.

 • Interest-Based Audiences/Keywords: Interests, like demographics, are implemented as goals, so they don’t impact your total addressable audience, but they do impact the choices that the system can consider when figuring out whether to bid on an opportunity.
-When setting up an audience based on interests, broader interests will typically have a larger audience than narrow ones, so keep this in mind when choosing your topics. nHere is a help center article highlighting ad set reach and Pre-Campaign Forecasting.
+When setting up an audience based on interests, broader interests tend to attract larger audiences than narrower ones, so keep this in mind when choosing your topics.

 Budget and Schedule

-Have there been any recent adjustments made to the overall budget, pacing, or day parting?
+Have there been any recent adjustments to the overall budget, pacing, or dayparting?

-• Budget Changes: Whenever you increase the overall budget, the ad set spend for that day and future days will adjust accordingly.
-We sometimes see under delivery happen on the first day the adjustment was made while our system recalibrates how much to spend.
-Best practices would be to monitor delivery on the first full day of spending after the change was made.
+• Budget Changes: When you increase the overall budget, the ad set spend for that day and future days will be adjusted accordingly.
+We sometimes see underdelivery on the first day after the adjustment, while our system recalibrates how much to spend.
+Best practice would be to monitor delivery on the first full day after the change was made.

 • Example: If you change the overall budget on Tuesday, check delivery for Wednesday.

-• Pacing: Are we pacing evenly or utilizing custom pacing?
+• Pacing: Are we pacing evenly, or are we using custom pacing?
 If we are utilizing custom pacing, how is pacing set?
-Monitor that when daily spend increases our system is meeting the daily spend.
+Monitor that when the daily spend increases, our system is meeting the daily spend.
 If not, see how the budget can be reallocated more evenly across other days.

 • Dayparting: Dayparting prevents our system from delivering at specific hours of the day throughout the week.
 Do we have any dayparting implemented on the ad set?
-Is it set to not deliver on hours that have the opportunity to bid well?
+Is it set not to deliver on hours where there’s an opportunity to bid well?
 For best practices, remove any dayparting on the ad set, if possible.
 Our system will automatically optimize and allocate spend hourly depending on forecasted bid opportunities and performance.

 Creatives